getspams/spams-devel/swig/python/README_spams2.5_python2.x.md

 ## INTERFACE INSTALLATION (python2.x) for Windows

+Examples with python2.7

 ### Installation of the binary windows packages

 They are named `spams-python-%FULLVERSION%.win32-py2.7.exe` and `spams-python-%FULLVERSION%.win-amd64-py2.7.exe`

 These packages are for python-2.7.